 |Infections including viral|

 Treatment is primarily intended to minimize irritation and alleviate pain, usually through topical eye medication like corticosteroids or non – steroidal-inflammatory medicines.

 Treatment of uveitis caused by trauma requires the restoration of any corneal injuries or the extraction of a foreign substance in the eye.
 This can include referrals to an expert.

 Corneal ulcers affect the surface of the eye.
-Ulcers range from being superficial (small graze or scratch) to much deep and more significant.
+Ulcers range from superficial (small graze or scratch) to deep and significant.

-The surface of the eye is very delicate, and extensive ulcers may enable the eye to rupture.
+The eye’s surface is very delicate, and extensive ulcers may enable the eye to rupture.
+An operation to heal a damaged eye is usually sufficient when detected quickly.
 A raptured eye might need to be removed or referred to a professional animal hospital.
-When detected quickly enough, an operation to heal a damaged eye is usually sufficient.

 Symptoms of an eye ulcer include:

 |Blinking more than usual|

 |Scratching and rubbing at the face and eye|

 Schedule a meeting with your veterinarian if your French Bulldog exhibits any of these symptoms or if you think they might have an ulcer on your Frenchies eye.